 ● New Faucet – For a couple hundred dollars you can buy a quality faucet with an updated look.

 ● New TO YOU Appliances – If your appliances are on the fritz, or they just look dated, you can update them without paying full price for brand new ones.
-Check Craigslist or other local garage selling type sites for gently used appliances, or there are a couple of outlet stores, such as the Sears Outlet, that sell refurbished or slightly damaged (dented) appliances at big discounts.
+Check Craigslist or other local garage selling type sites for gently used appliances, or there are a couple of outlet stores, such as the Sears Outlet, that sell refurbished or slightly damaged (dented) appliances at big discounts and come with Appliance Insurance.
 Also don’t hesitate to talk to managers at big box stores about buying floor models at a discount.
 Katie Bower wrote a GREAT post about discount appliance shopping here.
 This girl got a refrigerator, range, and dishwasher for $1207.
 Whaaaaaat?!

 ● DIY Backsplash – To many this may sound like a daunting task.
 The truth is that it doesn’t have to be!
 Study a few YouTube videos and take a free class at The Tile Shop or Floor & Decor and you’ll be ready to tackle a new backsplash!
 Did you know there’s a newer product that’s an adhesive for a backsplash?
 Like this.
 Has anyone ever used this?
 I keep reading mixed reviews.